2026 Delaware House of Representatives election: District 34

 The 34th district is represented by Republican Lyndon Yearick, who is eligible to run for re-election but has not yet stated if he will do so.

 District 35

 The 35th district is represented by Republican Jesse Vanderwende, who is eligible to run for re-election but has not yet stated if he will do so.

 District 36

 The 36th district is represented by Republican Bryan Shupe, who is eligible to run for re-election but has not yet stated if he will do so.

 District 37

 The 37th district is represented by Republican Valerie Jones Giltner, who is eligible to run for re-election but has not yet stated if she will do so.

 District 38

-The 38th district is represented by Republican Ronald E. Gray, who is eligible to run for re-election but has not yet stated if he will do so.
+The 38th district is represented by Republican Ronald E. Gray, who has stated that he will not be running for reelection and has endorsed Carlie Carey for his seat.

 District 39

 The 39th district is represented by Republican Daniel Short, who is eligible to run for re-election but has not yet stated if he will do so.